2019-bgmp/bgmp-group-project-vineyard_fungal_assessment/README.md

 Analysis and results generated on TALAPAS

-NOTE : While running on Talapas the given .sh scripts need to be given #sbatch parameters and the first script requires the specific sam file you wish to run analysis on
+NOTE : While running on Talapas the given .sh scripts need to be given #sbatch parameters and the first script requires to be executed in the same folder as the sam files you wish to run analysis on.

-$sbatch VMP_Fungi_Pipeline.sh